columbia/turbo-artifact/README.md

 ``` bash
 sudo docker run -v $PWD/logs:/turbo/logs -v $PWD/turbo/config:/turbo/turbo/config -v $PWD/temp:/tmp --network=host --name turbo --shm-size=204.89gb --rm turbo experiments/run_all.sh
 ```
-This step takes around XXX' to finish.
+This step takes around 12 hours to finish.

 Make sure that the turbo container has is enough disk space at `/tmp` which Ray uses to store checkpoints and other internal data.
 If that's not the case then mount the `/tmp` directory on a directory that has enough space.